 Do I have to click on the “Submit Application” button to complete my portion of the online application before asking my recommenders to submit their recommendations online?

 No, you can request your recommenders as soon as you begin the application by submitting the name and contact email in the recommender section of the application.
-An automated email will be sent to your recommender with the information about how to submit a letter of recommendation on your behalf.
+An automated email will be sent to your recommender with the information about how to submit a recommendation on your behalf.
 You are responsible for ensuring that recommenders submit their recommendation online before the application deadline.